AFLplusplus/LibAFL/docs/README.md

-# LibAFL Documentation
+# LibAFL Documentation Book

-This project contains the out-of-source LibAFL documentation.
+This project contains the out-of-source LibAFL documentation as a book.

 Here you can find tutorials, examples and detailed explanations.